sghpjuikit/player/README.md

 - Mac (untested).

 Tips:
-- Some widgets, popups or containers have informative buttons (marked "i") that can display available actions and further explain the functionalities of given module.
+- use tooltips!
+Cant stress enough.
-- Most of the controls like buttons have informative tooltips explaining their functionality.
-Mouse over the controls to display tooltips if you would like to know what each button does.
+- widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

 ## Contribution

 In case you are interested in the development or in contribution, send mail to the address associated with this github account.
-I welcome you.

 There are several areas that one can contribute to:
 - application core - involves java & javaFX code, OOP + Functional + Reactive styles
-- skins - requires very basic knowledge of css, but lots of patience
+- skins - requires very basic knowledge of css and a lots of patience
 - widgets - involves java & javaFX code
-- testing - simply run the application from IDE and report bugs ?
+- testing & bug reporting
 - design - logos, overal app motives and spreading the word (no, not yet...)

 ### Development